* This is the Professional Version. *

 Diphtheria needs to be considered in patients with nonspecific findings of pharyngitis, cervical adenopathy, and low-grade fever if they also have systemic toxicity plus hoarseness, palatal paralysis, or stridor.
 The appearance of the characteristic membrane suggests the diagnosis.

 Gram stain of the membrane may reveal gram-positive bacilli with metachromatic (beaded) staining in typical Chinese-character configuration.
 Material for culture should be obtained from below the membrane, or a portion of membrane itself should be submitted.
 The laboratory should be notified that C. diphtheriae is suspected, so that special culture media (Loeffler or Tindale) can be used.
 In vitro testing for toxin production (modified Elek test) is done to differentiate toxigenic from nontoxigenic strains.
+PCR testing for the diphtheria toxin gene can be done.

 Cutaneous diphtheria should be considered when a patient develops skin lesions during an outbreak of respiratory diphtheria.
 Swab or biopsy specimens should be cultured.
 Patients with cutaneous diphtheria may be coinfected with group A streptococci or Staphylococcus aureus.